What's the iPhone 8 got to offer?

 In time, expect the price to drop and for networks to waive upfront charges.

 Do you want the latest iPhone?

-With a release date of October 2020, the iPhone 12 is Apple's newest iPhone.
+The iPhone 12 is Apple's newest iPhone.
 If you want to get the latest iPhone, take a look at our best iPhone 12 deals: